Build a Morning Routine

 Sample Actions and Success Statements

-Before diving into tasks, the transcript suggests starting with success statements.
-These clarify what you want to achieve by the end of your routine and help avoid a hollow “box-checking” mentality.
+Before diving into tasks, start with success statements.
+These clarify what you want to achieve by the end of your routine and help avoid a hollow "box-checking" mentality.
 Examples include:

 Possible Actions to Support These Outcomes